esperlu/weatherCLI/README.md

     -f  bool     Print tomorrow's forecast        false
     -v  bool     Print version                    false

-The default value for the `language flag` can be changed in the `config.json` file.
+The default values for the flags can be changed in your [config.json file](#Setup-and-config-file)

 ## Examples